 The habit of description. cliches of conceptuality. the old binary pairs, starting with "inside" & "outside". we know that perception occurs, in the beings that live & whose lives depend on being elusive. sometimes our instruments correlate, such as photometers, to the point where we can declare that "light" is something both "internal" & "external". to the instruments: photons. to the mind: brightness. but what explanations are good for, lies elsewhere. we can perfect a machine that turns light into data; we can sharpen our senses, too. what kind of story could we tell, that would make the brightness collapse into one thing, light?
 Is it enough to measure that reaction begins before the advent of willing it?

 Using vulcan.
 I don't care for the sound of ASS BURGERS, either, and I cannot understand the insistence on adding a superfluous S to the end of a word that already ends with an S, it seems stupid and unwieldy and only adds to the ASS BURGERS sound, so I never use it.

 Autistic Culture.
 Definition Autistic culture is culture built around the ways of speaking, thinking, and acting that come naturally to autistic people, or which have been created in Autistic communities.

+We pronounce it so because no one knows what its real name was, or the tongue spoken by its people.
 ASPIE STRATEGY: The Hidden Autistics - Asperger's in Adults.
 Recently I encountered a problem while collaborating with a group therapist with whom I share a patient.